-The key to understanding the climate crisis hides in plain sight.
-Albeit, in a word that for some reason, does not yet exist.
+The key to understanding the climate crisis hides in a word that for some reason, does not yet exist.
 Because the word does not exist, we can not find the key.
 And until the word exists, the key is not easy to talk about.
 It’s even difficult to think about, let alone to study.
 In the absence of this one word, the problem of climate change remains impossible to solve.
 That is, until we call the word into existence.

 Let’s begin with a word that does exist, a word that is critical to understanding and weathering climate change, and a word with which the human species is quite familiar.
 Hydrology; the study of water.

 The word “hydrology” is well defined and backed by a vast body of knowledge and experience about water and its cycles here on our planet as well as on others.
 The word is likely to to be found in the name of a department in every university, government, and military on our planet.
 Some of the greatest feats of human engineering involve hydrology: the Suez Canal, the Panama Canal, the Hover Dam, Niagara Falls.
 Over two thousand dams in the United States alone and countless bridges and roads across the world all reflect an enormous understanding of hydrology.
 Every drop of rain over the U.S. lands in a precisely mapped watershed, rolls into a stream or soaks into the soil and eventually finds its way to a reservoir, lake, ocean, or underground aquifer.